NU-MSDS-Data-Eng-Capstone-Fall-2020/ml-training-leaderboard/assembler/README.md

 **results from evaluation** from the ```[your model name]/metrics/evaluation/evaluation-*-*.json``` file are in the form of a dict of list of ```i```, ```f```, or ```s``` from all evaluation epsisodes:
 - trials_eval - list of i
 - completion_pcts_eval - list of i
-- episode_statuses_train - list of s
+- episode_statuses_eval - list of s
 - reset_counts_eval - list of i
 - crash_counts_eval - list of i
 - off_track_counts_eval - list of i